 Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

-Barcelona is the Bad Bunny show your tween or teen will replay in their head all year.
+Barcelona is the Bad Bunny show your teen or teen will replay in their head all year.
 Even with the flight, it's still cheaper than a sold-out US resale ticket.
 Here's the Emily-tested plan for Estadi Olímpic, the city's Latin food scene, sneaker shopping, and the practical security packing list.

-Barcelona is the Bad Bunny show your tween or teen will replay in their head all year, and even with the flight, it's still cheaper than a sold-out US resale ticket.
+Barcelona is the Bad Bunny show your teen will replay in her head all year, and even with the flight, it's still cheaper than a sold-out US resale ticket.
 I'm not joking.
-Three of Henrik's classmates' moms texted me in February when the US-side resale market for Bad Bunny floors went into the orbit it always does.
+Three of Lila's classmates' moms texted me in February when the US-side resale market for Bad Bunny floors went into the orbit it always does.
 Eight hundred dollars for an upper bowl in San Antonio.
 Twelve hundred at SoFi.
-One mom in Westchester showed me a screenshot of fourteen-hundred-dollar pit tickets at MetLife and said, "Emily, I could fly all four of us to Spain for this."
+One mom in Westchester showed me a screenshot of fourteen-hundred-dollar pit tickets at MetLife and said, "Em, I could fly all four of us to Spain for this."
 Reader, she could.
-Face value at Estadi Olímpic Lluís Companys runs from EUR 75 in the upper tiers to about EUR 220 on the floor.
-That's USD 81 to USD 240 in real money.
-Round-trip from JFK to Barcelona on Iberia or Level in shoulder season is USD 540 to USD 720.
+I texted my best friend Melissa - we've known each other since the seventh grade, both single moms now, her divorce three years ago, mine longer than that - and said, "Are we doing this?"
+She wrote back in under a minute: "Obviously.
+The kids will lose their minds."
+Face value at Estadi Olímpic Lluís Companys runs from €75 in the upper tiers to about €220 on the floor.
+That's $81 to $240 in real money.
+Round-trip from JFK to Barcelona on Iberia or Level in shoulder season is $540 to $720.
 The math is so obvious it almost feels embarrassing to spell it out.
+Two moms, two teens, four flights, four tickets, one trip to Barcelona.
+Done.

 The show

 Bad Bunny plays Estadi Olímpic Lluís Companys on Montjuïc on Friday and Saturday, May 22-23, 2026, the official European tour opener.
 Doors at 6pm, support around 7:45pm, Benito on stage by 9pm.
 Show wraps just before midnight.
 This is two-and-a-half hours of stadium-scale Caribbean spectacle - a runway that cuts through the floor, the giant flag of Puerto Rico, the LED-screen wall, the moment everyone in fifty-five thousand seats sings Yo perreo sola back at him with their whole chest.
+Lila has been counting down to this since the tour was announced.
+Austin, Melissa's son, is a year younger and acts unbothered about the whole thing in the way thirteen-year-old boys do, which means he's going to lose his mind about it the second the lights drop.

 Where to fly into

 Barcelona-El Prat (BCN) is the only sensible option.
-It's twenty minutes from the city center by train (the R2 Nord runs every thirty minutes for EUR 4.60) or thirty-five minutes by taxi (EUR 35 to EUR 45 with kids and bags).
+It's twenty minutes from the city center by train (the R2 Nord runs every thirty minutes for €4.60) or thirty-five minutes by taxi (€35 to €45 with kids and bags).

 Where to stay